MicrosoftDocs/VBA-Docs/api/Publisher.Tag.md

 # Tag object (Publisher)

 Represents a tag or a custom property that you can create for a shape, shape range, page, or publication.
 Each **Tag** object contains the name of a custom property and a value for that property. **Tag** objects are members of the **[Tags](Publisher.Tags.md)** collection.

 Create a tag when you want to be able to selectively work with specific members of a collection, based on an attribute that isn't already represented by a built-in property.

+## Remarks

+Use the **[Tags.Item](Publisher.Tags.Item.md)** method to return a **Tag** object.

+Use the **[Tags.Add](Publisher.Tags.Add.md)** method to add a **Tag** object.

 ## Example

-Use the  **[Item](Publisher.Tags.Item.md)** method of the **[Tags](Publisher.Tags.md)** collection to return a **Tag** object.
 This example fills all shapes on the first page of the active publication if the shape's first tag has a value of Oval.

 ```vb
 Sub FormatTaggedShapes()
  Dim shp As Shape